Applications are now open for activities occurring from April 1, 2017 to March 31, 2018. Learn more about how to apply.

 - travel expenses for individuals who are not direct employees of the company applying for a grant (e.g., contractors, consultants, sales representatives, partners, clients, etc)

 Step 1.
 Create a user account and log in through the online application portal

 As part of the submission, applicants will be required to provide a market entry plan.

-Step 3.
-Submit the application form
+Step 2.
+Fill out the online application form

 Applications should be submitted at least 30 business days (roughly 6 weeks) before the first activity.

 To apply for grant funding, submit the application form and market entry plan electronically through the online submission page: